eldentse/collab-hand-object/README.md

 [[Project](https://eldentse.github.io/collab-hand-object/)]

-The datasets and toolkit will be publicly available upon the main conference.
+The paper and code will be publicly available upon the main conference.